MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Proof-of-stake

-[Proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) is a blockchain consensus mechanism where the voting weights of authorities or validators is proportional to a bonded amount of the network's native currency (called their stake in the network).
+[Proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) is a blockchain consensus mechanism where the voting weights of validators or validators is proportional to a bonded amount of the network's native currency (called their stake in the network).
 This mitigates [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack) by forcing bad actors to gain a large stake in the blockchain first.

 ### Smart contract